-2 Shepherds, in the field abiding, Watching o'er your flocks by night, God with man is now residing; Yonder shines the infant light: Come and worship,- Worship Christ, the new-born king
+2 Shepherds, in the field abiding, Watching o'er your flocks by night, God with man is now residing; Yonder shines the infant light: Come and worship,- Worship Christ, the new-horn king.

-3 Sages, leave your contemplations,-

-Brighter visions beam afar;
+Worship Christ, the new-born king 3 Sages, leave your contemplations,- Brighter visions beam afar;

 Seek the great Desire of nations:

 Ye have seen his natal star:

 Come and worship,-

 Worship Christ, the new-born king.